Shaon99/Shaon99/README.md

 ## 🚀 About Me

-I am a Software Engineer with 5+ years of experience building scalable backend systems and distributed architectures.
+I’m a Software Engineer with 5+ years of experience building **scalable backend systems and distributed architectures**.

-I specialize in **microservices, API design, and high-performance systems** using Laravel, Go, and event-driven technologies.
+I specialize in **microservices, high-performance APIs, and AI-integrated systems**, working primarily with Laravel, Go, and event-driven technologies.

-Currently working on **AI-integrated APIs and manpower industry platforms**, focusing on scalability, automation, and system reliability.
+Currently, I’m focused on building **production-grade systems in the manpower and platform domain**, designing services that are reliable, scalable, and optimized for real-world usage.

-I enjoy solving complex engineering problems and building systems that perform efficiently at scale.
+Most of my recent work is in **private organizational repositories**, where I contribute to large-scale applications used in production environments.

-> “Consistency and resilience beat talent when talent doesn’t persist.”
+> “High-performance systems are not built—they are engineered, tested under pressure, and continuously refined.”

 ---